skx/kilua/README.md

     syntax_highlight_numbers( 0 | 1 )
     syntax_highlight_strings( 0 | 1 )

-The `on_loaded()` function has an example covering both C/C++ and Lua.
+The `on_loaded()` function has code currently for highlighting C, C++, and Lua files, as well as `Makefiles` and some simple highlighting for both Markdown and plain-text files.

-If you wish to change the syntax-highlighting, once a file is loaded, you can do that by entering `Ctrl-l` to open the Lua-prompt then typing (for example):
+If you wish to change the syntax-highlighting once a file is loaded, you can do that by entering `M-x` to open the Lua-prompt then typing (for example):

     set_syntax( "pl" )